-Chinese restaurant syndrome is a collection of symptoms that some people experience after eating Chinese food.
-A food additive called monosodium glutamate (MSG) has been implicated, but it has not been proved to be the substance that causes this condition.
+Chinese restaurant syndrome is a collection of symptoms that some people have after eating Chinese food.
+A food additive called monosodium glutamate (MSG) has been blamed, but it has not been proven to be the substance that causes this condition.

 Hot dog headache; Glutamate-induced asthma; MSG (monosodium glutamate) syndrome

 In 1968, reports of a series of serious reactions to Chinese food were first described.
 MSG was felt to be the cause of these symptoms.
 Since then, many studies have failed to show a connection between MSG and the symptoms that some people describe after eating Chinese food.

 For this reason, MSG continues to be used in some meals.
 However, it is possible that some people are particularly sensitive to food additives, and MSG is chemically similar to one of the brain's most important chemicals, glutamate.

 Chinese restaurant syndrome is usually diagnosed based on the symptoms.
 The health care provider may ask the following questions as well:

 - Have you eaten Chinese food within the past 2 hours?